basimallawala/basimallawala/README.md

 👋 Hi, I’m @basimallawala.
-I'm a high school sophmore learning C# :D
+I'm a high school sophmore learning Python, and awfully slow at that.
+Don't expect much here.

 <!---
 basimallawala/basimallawala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.